cvs-health/testaro/README.md

 Either statement will make Testaro run the script and populate the `log` and `acts` arrays of the `report` object.
 When Testaro finishes, the `log` and `acts` properties will contain the results.

-You or a dependent package can then save or further process the `report` object as desired.
+You or a dependent package can then further process the `report` object as desired.

 #### High-level